biojs/biojs/CONTRIBUTING.md

 ## <a name="feature"></a> Want a Feature/Component?

 You can request a new feature by submitting an issue to our [GitHub Repository][github].
-If you would like to implement a new feature or component then consider what kind of change it is.
+If you would like to implement a new feature or component, you can also get help on our issue tracker ;-)

 ## <a name="submission"></a> Submission Guidelines